 Dental crowns and bridges are dental prosthesis that are used to protect damaged teeth or replace missing teeth.
 Both made of the same materials, crowns are individual “caps” that fit over a single tooth, while bridges are a series of crowns that are used to filling in spaces left by missing teeth.

-Did you know About 70% of the United States population is missing at least one tooth.
+About 70% of the United States population is missing at least one tooth.

 Frequently Asked Questions